Fomys/pnets/pnets_shrink/README.md

     // Display modifications
     println!("{:?}", modifications);
-    // Display new network on stdout
+    // Display new net on stdout
     ExporterBuilder::new(file)
         .build()
         .export(net)?;